 Why do we even consider an alliance with the Romulans?
 Are we so weak that we need their help against this new "Federation"?
 No!
 The Romulans are the weaklings here - the Humans handed them a defeat that they will be decades recovering from.
 An alliance benefits them much more than it benefits us.
-In the end, we shall support the rebuilding of their fleet, and they will stab their fleet, and they will stak us in the back.
+In the end, we shall support the rebuilding of their fleet, and they will stab us in the back.